josh0xA/Pantheon/README.md

 ### Windows
 - You can just follow the steps above or download the official package <a href="https://joshschiavone.com/pantheon-software/PantheonWin32.zip">here</a>.
+- Note, the PE binary of Pantheon was put together using pyinstaller, so Windows Defender might get a bit upset.

 ### Ubuntu & Debian Installation
 - First, complete steps 1, 2 and 3 listed above. <br/>